openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## Other Demos/Samples

-For more samples and demos, visit pages below.
-You can review samples and demos by complexity or by usage, run the relevant application, and adapt the code for your use.
+To review more samples and demos or find information on how to run a relevant application and adapt the code for your use, refer to [OpenVINO Samples](../OV_Runtime_UG/Samples_Overview.md) page.

 [Demos](@ref omz_demos)